 Trenna graduated from UCF in 2011, with a Bachelor’s Degree in Biology.
 She began volunteering at Back to Nature in March 2012, to gain experience working with exotic animals.
 Growing up, Trenna always had a love of animals and a desire to work with them, as a career.
 She had pets growing up, and for many years, also worked with horses.
 When Trenna was offered the Animal Care Specialist position at Back to Nature, she gladly accepted.
 “It was a dream come true!
 Since I have started this job, I have loved every minute of it.
 It is so rewarding seeing the results of all the hard work that goes into Back to Nature.
 Seeing all the animals that get released is inspiring and makes me want to work that much harder.
 I am so happy to be a part of this amazing family.”

-Kristen started as an Advanced Level Intern in Spring 2O14.
-She was apart of BTN during the relocation of the refuge from East Orlando to Lake Nona.
-Kristen remained a dedicated volunteer following her internship completion until January 2O16 when she was offered the position of Animal Care Technician.
+Kristen, a Central Florida native and UCF graduate, started BTN as an Advanced Level Intern in Spring 2014.
+She was also apart of BTN during the relocation of the refuge from East Orlando to Lake Nona.
+Kristen remained a dedicated volunteer following her internship completion until January 2016 when she was offered an animal care position.